rkolbi/Simple_Sender/README.md

 - Line 4: button text color (`#RRGGBB`, `#RGB`, named color, or `text_color: ...`/`foreground: ...`/`fg: ...`).
 Leave blank if unused.
 - Remaining lines: executed macro body.

-Macros are blocked while the controller is streaming, during alarms, or whenever the app disconnects, and they still respect Training Wheels confirmations.
+Manual macro launches are blocked while the controller is streaming, during alarms, or whenever the app disconnects, and they still respect Training Wheels confirmations.
 If the macro file is not in the directory, no button will be displayed.
+The streamed `TC:<tool name>` sender directive is the built-in exception: it pauses the stream and reuses the existing tool-change macro workflow.
 `App Settings > Macros` also provides `Probe Z start (machine, mm)` and `Probe safety margin (mm)` values used by the touch-plate/tool-reference flows, plus **Open Macro Manager** for in-app editing, duplication, and reordering of Macro-1..Macro-8.

 In the image below, macro files **Macro-1** through **Macro-4** are present in the macros folder, so they appear in the button bar; **Macro-5** through **Macro-8** are missing, so those buttons aren’t shown.